Erasmo Carlos: Early life and career

 At the suggestion of Carlos Imperial, the group was renamed The Snakes.
 They backed both Roberto and Tim Maia in their respective shows.

 Roberto Carlos needed the lyrics to the song "Hound Dog," a hit by Elvis Presley.
 Arlênio Livy told him Erasmo had the lyrics, as he was a big fan of Elvis.
 Roberto then discovered other affinities with Erasmo, as both of them liked Bob Nelson, James Dean, Marlon Brando, Marilyn Monroe, and cheering for Vasco da Gama.
-As part of The Snakes, Tim Maia taught Erasmo how to play guitar.
+Tim Maia taught Erasmo how to play guitar.
 Erasmo decided to adopt the name Carlos in his stage name, in honor of Roberto Carlos and Carlos Imperial.
-Before going solo, Erasmo was also part of the band Renato e seus Blue Caps.
+Before going solo, Erasmo was also part of the band Renato e seus Blue Caps in 1962.

 Erasmo participated effectively with Roberto Carlos and Wanderléa in the Jovem Guarda television show, where he had the nickname "Tremendão" (The Big Tremendous), imitating the clothes and style of his idol Elvis Presley.
 His greatest successes as a singer in this phase were "Gatinha manhosa" and "Festa de arromba."
 He had been rumored to become the main presenter of the program, but Roberto Carlos ended up taking the spot.
 Roberto and Erasmo, as songwriting partners, were criticized for singing and writing rock music and being thus "Americanized".
 As a response, "Coqueiro verde" was the first samba-rock recorded by Erasmo.
+Although it was not Erasmo's first foray into a samba derivative, in 1966, Elza Soares recorded the sambalanço "Toque o Balanço" (co-written by Roberto).